Sonic the Hedgehog: Animation

-Sonic X, an anime series produced by TMS Entertainment and overseen by Naka, ran for three seasons (78 episodes) from 2003 to 2006.
+Sonic X, a 78-episode anime series produced by TMS Entertainment and overseen by Naka, ran for three seasons (78 episodes) from 2003 to 2006.
 While previous series' episodes feature self-contained plots, Sonic X tells a single serialized story.
 The Sonic cast teleports from their home planet to Earth during a scuffle with Eggman, where they meet a human boy, Chris Thorndyke.
 Throughout the course of the series, Sonic and his friends attempt to return to their world while fighting Eggman.
-The second season adapts the Sonic Adventure games and Sonic Battle, while the third season sees the friends return with Chris to their world, where they enter outer space and fight an army of aliens.
+The second season adapts the Sonic Adventure games and Sonic Battle, while the third season sees the friends return with Chris to their world, where they meet an alien named Cosmo and enter outer space to fight an army of aliens called the Metarex.
 Some critics enjoyed Sonic X, while others disliked it.
 Although it suffered from poor ratings in Japan, Sonic X consistently topped ratings for its timeslot in the US and France.

-Sonic Boom, an animated television series produced by Sega and Genao Productions, premiered on Cartoon Network in November 2014.
+Sonic Boom, a 104-episode animated television series produced by Sega and Genao Productions, premiered on Cartoon Network in November 2014.
 It features a satirical take on the Sonic mythos, and the franchise's cast was redesigned for it.
 According to Iizuka, Sonic Boom came about as a desire to appeal more to Western audiences, and it ran parallel with the main Sonic franchise.
 Sonic Boom lasted for two seasons and the last episode aired in 2017.
 In May 2020, Sega brand officer Ivo Gerscovich stated that no further episodes of Sonic Boom would be produced.

 To promote the release of Sonic Mania Plus (2018), a five-part series of animated shorts, Sonic Mania Adventures, was released on the Sonic the Hedgehog YouTube channel between March 30 and July 17, 2018.
-The series depicts Sonic's return to his world following the events of Sonic Forces, teaming up with his friends to prevent Eggman and Metal Sonic from collecting the Chaos Emeralds and Master Emerald.
-An additional Christmas-themed episode was released on December 21, 2018.
+The series depicts Classic Sonic's return to his world following the events of Sonic Forces, teaming up with his friends—Tails, Knuckles, Mighty, and Ray—to prevent Eggman and Metal Sonic from collecting the Chaos Emeralds and Master Emerald.
+An additional Christmas-themed episode, in which Amy finds and helps an abandoned Metal Sonic, was released on December 21, 2018.
 The shorts were written and directed by Tyson Hesse, who created Sonic Manias opening cutscene.
 Hesse has contributed to other animated Sonic short films since, including a two-part Team Sonic Racing series and the Christmas special Chao in Space in 2019, a two-part Sonic Colors series in 2021, a Sonic Frontiers prequel in 2022, and a Sonic Superstars prequel in 2023.
 Sonic and Tails also appeared as guest stars in OK K.O.!
 Let's Be Heroes in August 2019.